iter8-tools/iter8/doc_files/algorithms.md

 This algorithm is suitable for the gradual rollout of a candidate ("canary") version.
 The goal of this strategy is to gradually shift traffic from a baseline (stable) version to a candidate version, as long as the candidate version continues to pass the success criteria defined by the user.

 When the `experiment` begins, the traffic is split as follows: `trafficStepSize`% to the candidate version, and `100 - trafficStepSize`% to the baseline version.
 At the end of each iteration (whose duration is determined by the `interval` parameter), iter8 checks if there are enough data points to decide whether the candidate version satisfies the success criteria.
 In case a decision can be made and the candidate version passes all criteria, iter8 increases the traffic to the candidate version by `trafficStepSize`.
-In case the candidate version does no pass at least one success criterion, the traffic split does not change; furthermore if a failing criterion has been declared by the user as critical, iter8 aborts the experiment and makes sure all traffic goes to the baseline version.
+In case the candidate version does not pass at least one success criterion, the traffic split does not change; furthermore if a failing criterion has been declared by the user as critical, iter8 aborts the experiment and makes sure all traffic goes to the baseline version.
 This is a rollback situation.

 A successful experiment will last for `interval * maxIterations`.
 In case of a success, the user can specify whether iter8 should: (1) make the candidate receive all traffic; (2) roll back to the baseline despite the success; or (3) keep the traffic to both versions.
 If the traffic must continue to be divided between the two versions, the final split will be as follows: `maxTrafficPercentage`% to the candidate and `1 - maxTrafficPercentage` to the baseline.